karthikmurugappan/text-editor/README.md

 This is a text editor that runs in the browser.
 The app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
+The IndexedDB database is being implemented in this application.
+The package is called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

 ## User Story